nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_generator.md

 ```

 ## 2. Find light curves for these targets in NASA catalogs
 We search a curated list of time-domain catalogs from NASA astrophysics archives.
-Because each archive is different, and in many cases each catalog is different, each function to access a catalog is necesarily specialized to the location and format of that particular catalog.
+Because each archive is different, and in many cases each catalog is different, each function to access a catalog is necessarily specialized to the location and format of that particular catalog.

 +++

 ### 2.1 HEASARC: FERMI & Beppo SAX
 The function to retrieve HEASARC data accesses the HEASARC archive using a pyvo search with a table upload.
 This is the fastest way to access data from HEASARC catalogs at scale.

 While these aren't strictly light curves, we would like to track if there are gamma rays detected in advance of any change in the CLAGN light curves.
-We store these gamma ray detections as single datapoints.
+We store these gamma ray detections as single data points.
 Because gamma ray detections typically have very large error radii, our current technique is to keep matches in the catalogs within some manually selected error radius, currently defaulting to 1 degree for Fermi and 3 degrees for Beppo SAX.
 These values are chosen based on a histogram of all values for those catalogs.

 ```{code-cell} ipython3
 start_serial = time.time()  #keep track of all serial archive calls to compare later with parallel archive call time